‘Black-ish’ Star Anthony Anderson Facing Criminal Investigation For Allegedly Assaulting A Woman

 While the news is understandably shocking for his fans, this is not the first time that Anderson stands accused of such serious allegations.
 Back in 2004, Anderson, along an assistant director, were both accused of raping an extra in a trailer after she appeared in the film Hustle & Flow, which went on to be nominated for an Oscar.
 However, due to not enough “probable cause” given the extra’s testimony of events, the case was then dismissed.

-Another actor who is currently facing criminal investigations in the U.S. and in the U.K. for allegedly sexually assaulting a number of men is Oscar-winning actor Kevin Spacey.
+Kevin Spacey is another actor who is currently facing criminal investigations in the U.S. and in the U.K. for allegedly sexually assaulting a number of men.